Playoff Game Preview: Orlando Solar Bears vs. Florida Everblades

 J.J.
 Piccinich - 3-game point streak (2g-1a)

-AFFILIATE NOTES: The Toronto Marlies opened the North Division Finals with a 6-4 win over the Syracuse Crunch last night to take a 1-0 series lead.
-Game 2 is set for Saturday at 4 p.m.
+AFFILIATE NOTES: Frederick Gauthier scored in double overtime to give the Toronto Marlies a 2-1 victory over the Syacuse Crunch yesterday.
+Toronto now holds a 2-0 series lead in the North Division Finals.
+Game 3 is set for tonight at 7 p.m. at Syracuse.

-NEXT GAME: If necessary, Game 5 of the South Division Finals will be held at the ARS.com Rink at Amway Center on Sunday, May 6 at 1:30 p.m.
+NEXT GAME: If necessary, Game 6 of the South Division Finals will be held at Germain Arena on Tuesday, May 8 at 7:30 p.m.

-PLAYOFF TICKETS: The Solar Bears are battling the Florida Everblades in the South Division Finals of the 2018 Kelly Cup Playoffs, presented by Coors Light, and will host the following games at the ARS.com Rink at Amway Center:

 • Discuss this story on the ECHL message board...